 4. Discouraging Litigation.
 Let’s face it, people tend to only sue others who appear to have money.
 Attorneys who work on contingency are only likely to take cases which they can not only win but collect, since their fee is based on collection.
 If your properties are hard to find, you will appear “broke” and less worth suing.
 Even if a potential plaintiff thinks you have assets, the difficult prospect of finding and attaching these assets will discourage litigation against you.

 5. Protection from HOA Claims.
 When you take title to a property in a homeowner’s association (HOA), you become personally liable for all dues and assessments.
 This means if you buy a condo in your own name and the association assesses an amount due, they can place a lien on the property and/or sue you PERSONALLY for the obligation!
-Don’t take title in your name in an HOA, but instead take title in a land trust so that the trust itself (and thus the property) will be the sole recourse for the homeowner’s association’s debts.
+Don’t take title in your name in an HOA, but instead take title in land trusts so that the trust itself (and thus the property) will be the sole recourse for the homeowner’s association’s debts.

 6. Making contracts assignable.
 The ownership of a land trust (called the “beneficial interest”) is assignable, similar to the way stock in a corporation is assignable.
 Once property is titled in trust, the beneficiary of the trust can be changed without changing title to the property.
 This can be very advantageous in the case of a real estate contract that is non-assignable, such as in the case of a bank-owned or HUD property.
 Instead of making your offer in your own name, make the offer in the name of a land trust, then assign your interest in the land trust to a third party.

 7. Making Loans “Assumable”.
 A non-assumable loan can become effectively assumed by using a land trust.
 The seller transfers title into a land trust, with himself as beneficiary.
 This transfer does not trigger the due-on-sale clause of the mortgage.
 After the fact, he transfers his beneficial interest to you.
 This latter transaction does trigger the due-on-sale, but such transfer does not come to the attention of the lender because it is not recorded anywhere in public records.
 This effectively makes a non-assumable loan “assumable”.
-As you can see there are many creative and effective uses for the land trust, limited only by your imagination!
+As you can see there are many creative and effective uses for land trusts, limited only by your imagination!